 - Create a training schedule with these exercises.
-The methods you can use to arrange them are various, from full-body circuits, to pyramid style and back to classic sets & reps.
+The methods you can use to arrange them vary from full-body circuits to pyramid style and back to classic sets & reps.
 It doesn’t matter how as long as you know what you’re training for.

 - If you can’t train based on my calisthenics programs, then focus on aerobic workouts.
 It will leave you with several choices: swim, play sports, etc. Or you can go for absolutely free fitness activities such as: running, jogging, sprinting and skipping the rope.
-Design a training schedule based on them for at least 3-4 times a week.
+Design a training schedule based on them at least 3 to 4 times a week.

-One day you can jog for 25-40 minutes while another you can run at a higher intensity for 30 minutes and finish with a couple of 50 meters sprints.
+One day you can jog for 25-40 minutes, while on another, you can run at a higher intensity for 30 minutes and finish with a couple of 50 meters sprints.
 And when you get sore from running, then it will be a perfect time to practice the jump rope.
 A training session of skipping the rope for 10 sets of 1-2 minutes will significantly boost your vascularity.

-You can try pyramid sets, drop sets, supersets, and circuit training to bring variety in your training routine according to your abilities.
+You can try pyramid sets, drop sets, supersets, and circuit training to bring variety to your training routine according to your abilities.

 I cannot stress enough the importance of a training journal in a single article.
-It helps you with learning, provides information for analysis, and track performance like sets and reps, or strength and endurance improvements.
+It helps you with learning, provides information for analysis, and tracks performance like sets and reps or strength and endurance improvements.

 Follow This Monthly Workout Plan as an Example: